mdtanker/polartoolkit/CONTRIBUTING.md

     make run_doc_files

+If your edits haven't changed any part of the core package, then there is no need to re-run the notebooks.
+If you changed a notebook, just clear it's contents and re-run that one notebook.

 #### Check the build manually (optional)

 You can build the docs using, but this will require pandoc to be install on your machine: